aspose-slides/Aspose.Slides-Products/slides/en/java/_index.md

      Microsoft Office Automation – Not Needed
     </h2>
     <p>
-     API is built using managed code that does not need Microsoft Office or Microsoft PowerPoint to be installed on the machine to work with PowerPoint document formats.
-It is a perfect Microsoft PowerPoint automation alternative in terms of supported features, security, stability, scalability, speed and price.
+     Aspose.Slides for Java does not require Microsoft Office or Microsoft PowerPoint to be installed to work with PowerPoint presentation formats.
+It is a reliable alternative to Microsoft PowerPoint automation in terms of supported features, security, stability, scalability, performance, and cost.
     </p>
    </div>
   </div>